daraneeS/EDA_CoinMarketCap/README.md

 * Category Endpoint: About 10,000 coins
 * Categories Endpoint: 154 categories
 * Listing Latest Endpoint: About 10,000 coins
-* Pull data in April 2022
+* Data pulled in April 2022

+## Possible Application

+* See big picture of number of coins, categories, platforms in cryptocurrency market
+* Help retail investors/users whether or not to invest in coins which are in categrories/platforms that are most likely to be dead coins

 ![png](images/cmc_api_call.png)